Perfecting the Browsing Experience

 Location is the most important criteria when searching for any house or room.
 So we replace the global search bar with the location picker.

-For the property, we created 2 new listing card layouts, list view and gallery view, to show more information.
-The location of a house is important information to help people find suitable houses easier.
+For property, we created 2 new listing card layout, list view and gallery view, to show more information.
+Location of a house is an important information to help people find suitable houses easier.

 After 5 months of design and implementation, we released it first in PH in Dec 2020.
 One month went by, we got the data and some qualitative feedback from users: